Mangrove: Mangrove forests

 The unique ecosystem found in the intricate mesh of mangrove roots offers a quiet marine habitat for young organisms.
 In areas where roots are permanently submerged, the organisms they host include algae, barnacles, oysters, sponges, and bryozoans, which all require a hard surface for anchoring while they filter-feed.
 Shrimps and mud lobsters use the muddy bottoms as their home.
 Mangrove crabs eat the mangrove leaves, adding nutrients to the mangal mud for other bottom feeders.
 In at least some cases, the export of carbon fixed in mangroves is important in coastal food webs.

+Larger marine organisms benefit from the habitat as a nursery for their offspring.
+Lemon sharks depend on mangrove creeks to give birth to their pups.
+The ecosystem provides little competition and minimizes threats of predation to juvenile lemon sharks as they use the cover of mangroves to practice hunting before entering the food web of the ocean.

 Mangrove plantations in Vietnam, Thailand, Philippines, and India host several commercially important species of fish and crustaceans.

 Mangrove forests can decay into peat deposits because of fungal and bacterial processes as well as by the action of termites.
 It becomes peat in good geochemical, sedimentary, and tectonic conditions.
 The nature of these deposits depends on the environment and the types of mangroves involved.
 In Puerto Rico, the red, white, and black mangroves occupy different ecological niches and have slightly different chemical compositions, so the carbon content varies between the species, as well between the different tissues of the plant (e.g., leaf matter versus roots).

 In Puerto Rico, there is a clear succession of these three trees from the lower elevations, which are dominated by red mangroves, to farther inland with a higher concentration of white mangroves.
 Mangrove forests are an important part of the cycling and storage of carbon in tropical coastal ecosystems.
 Knowing this, scientists seek to reconstruct the environment and investigate changes to the coastal ecosystem over thousands of years using sediment cores.
 However, an additional complication is the imported marine organic matter that also gets deposited in the sediment due to the tidal flushing of mangrove forests.
 Termites play an important role in the formation of peat from mangrove materials.
 They process fallen leaf litter, root systems and wood from mangroves into peat to build their nests, and stabilise the chemistry of this peat that represents approximately 2% of above ground carbon storage in mangroves.
 As the nests are buried over time this carbon is stored in the sediment and the carbon cycle continues.

 Mangroves are an important source of blue carbon.
 Globally, mangroves stored 4.19 Gt of carbon in 2012.
 Two percent of global mangrove carbon was lost between 2000 and 2012, equivalent to a maximum potential of 0.316996250 Gt of emissions of carbon dioxide in Earth's atmosphere.

 Globally, mangroves have been shown to provide measurable economic protections to coastal communities affected by tropical storms.